jbiatek/BSGRulebook/rulebook.md

 It might be a good idea to remind all players of the following:

 <ul>
-  <li class="nosympathizer">If there are 4 or 6 players, revealed Cylons may draw 3 cards at the start of their turn instead of 2.</li>
+  <li class="nosympathizer"><strong>If there are 4 or 6 players, revealed Cylons may draw 3 cards at the start of their turn instead of 2.</strong></li>
   <li>When choosing a character to send to Sickbay or the Brig, you must choose someone who can actually be moved there if possible.</li>
   <li>Cylon players can choose to ignore effects on Crisis cards.</li>
   <li>Centurions don't "push" each other on the Boarding Party track, more than one can occupy the same space.</li>
   <li>Even if a resource reaches zero, the humans have until the end of the current player's turn to raise it back up before they lose.</li>
-  <li>The 10 Skill card limit is only enforced at the end of each player's turn.</li>
+  <li>All players must discard down to 10 Skill cards at the end of each turn if they have more.</li>
-  <li>Revealed Cylons should <em>not</em> reveal Loyalty cards that say "immediately reveal this card". <span class="nooverlay">They can hand them off later in the Resurrection Ship.</span></li>
+  <li>Revealed Cylons should <em>never</em> reveal any more Loyalty cards, even if they say to "immediately reveal this card". <span class="nooverlay">They can hand them off later in the Resurrection Ship.</span></li>
   <li>Super Crisis cards are immune to character abilities and any ability that says it affects Crisis cards.</li>
 </ul>